Olympus panel clears accounting firms of blame in scandal

-TOKYO Accounting groups KPMG and Ernst & Young have been cleared of any responsibility for a $1.7 billion accounting fraud at Japan's Olympus Corp (7733.T), one of the nation's worst corporate scandals, in a report issued on Tuesday by a panel of lawyers appointed by the company.
+TOKYO Accounting groups KPMG and Ernst & Young have been cleared of any responsibility for a $1.7 billion accounting fraud at Japan's Olympus Corp, one of the nation's worst corporate scandals, in a report issued on Tuesday by a panel of lawyers appointed by the company.

-The panel said five current and former individual auditors were responsible for 8.3 billion yen in damages.
+The panel said five current and former individual auditors were responsible for 8.3 billion yen ($108 million) in damages.

 Olympus has been found to have used improper accounting to conceal more than $1 billion in investment losses under a scheme that continued for 13 years from the 1990s, when Japanese stock markets had fallen heavily and the yen strengthened markedly.